Throne of Blood

 The song was a big hit in its day.
 “Nobody can catch her, nothing can touch my 409, giddy up, giddy up, my four speed dual quad 409,” Brian Wilson sang in his big falsetto while the rest of the boys layered the harmonies.
 The fired-up 409 was fitted with a 4-barrel carburetor and a solid lifter camshaft.
 The pistons were made from forged aluminum.
 The heads and engine block were made from cast-iron.

-Virginia dressed like it was still the Summer of Love while John dressed like the Age of Beatniks had never ended.
+Virginia dressed like it was still the Summer of Love while John more like the Age of Beatniks had never ended.
 Greg wasn’t any better off than them, living half on and half off the American Dream, but he dressed like a preppy.
 He read the classics.
 He was studying Latin so he could read Ovid and Seneca in the original.
 Nobody ever suspected he kept magic mushrooms in his wallet.

 “I’m not asking for a miracle, Lord, just a little bit of luck will do,” I whispered.